Warm-starting outer approximation for parameterized convex MINLP: Warm-starting algorithm

 \subsection{Initialization rule 1: Restart for every parameter value}

 The simplest method is to restart the OA algorithm for every value of $\lambda$.
-This is implemented by using the optimal solution for $\lambda^k$ as the starting point for Outer approximation algorithm for the next value $\lambda^{k+1}$.
+This is implemented by using the optimal solution for $\lambda^k$ as the starting point for the OA algorithm for the next value $\lambda^{k+1}$.
 This means that the initialization rule will be to set $\hat{y} = y^*$ and $\hat{\X} = \varnothing$.
-The rule is described in Algorithm \ref{algo:rule1}.
+The rule is formalized in Algorithm \ref{algo:rule1}.